Bryan Primus

 cat ~/.ssh/id_ed25519

-Adjust the path if you are using custom path.
+Adjust the path if using a custom one.

 # output